humdrum-tools/humdrum-documentation/guide/ch17/index.md

 -   Did Bartók\'s preferred articulation marks change over his lifetime?
 -   Is there a tendency to use the subdominant pitch less often in pop melodies than in (say) French chanson?
--   How frequent are light-related words such as \"lumen\" or \"lumine\" in the different monastic offices for Thomas of Canterbury?
+-   How frequent are light-related words such as "lumen" or "lumine" in the different monastic offices for Thomas of Canterbury?
 -   Is it true that 90 percent of the notes in a given work by Bach use just two durations (such as eighths and sixteenths, or eighths and